-The SAB #AlcoholBan#VaccineStrategy campaign deserves the backlash it received not so much for the insidious attempted manipulation of public opinion though influencer marketing… but for ignoring a technicality, placed to protect the consumer from manipulation by advertising induced content.
-Putting in the spotlight the case of Khanyi Mbau, a celebrity and alcohol entrepreneur, apparently selected as part of the campaign, had some worthy points albeit sponsored, which were denied credibility by a lack of a certain “authenticity” as the scripts developed.
-What seemed to cause the outrage were cynical denying the SAB product, which factually contains a behaviour altering substance , has any correlation to government reports about the current situation and the pressures that alcohol related cases inflict on the health system.
-It was a knock for the brand even after a reasonable press release outlining their reasons for approaching the courts.
-The assumptions that these were not “authentic” remarks by the celebrity influencers, but a paid, manufactured attempt to influence public debate were proved true when other influencers had similar hashtags and almost identical diction and copy… which was further embarrassing as the cat peeped out of the bag.
+If we remeber the SAB #AlcoholBan #VaccineStrategy campaign and the deserved backlash it received, It seemed not so much for the insidious attempted manipulation of public opinion though influencer marketing… but for ignoring a technicality, placed to protect the consumer from manipulation by advertising induced content.
+Celebrity and alcohol entrepreneurs, apparently selected as part of the campaign, had some worthy points, albeit sponsored, which were denied credibility for a lack of a certain “authenticity” as the scripts developed.
+What seemed to cause the outrage was the cynical denying, the SAB product, which factually contains a behaviour altering substance, has any correlation to government reports about the current situation and the pressures that alcohol related cases inflict on the health system.
+It was a knock for the brand even after a reasonable press release outlining their reasons for approaching the courts, essentially using democratic means to fight for both democracy and the profits they deserve.
+The assumptions that these were not “authentic” remarks by the celebrity influencers, but a paid, manufactured attempt to influence public debate were proved true when other influencers had similar hashtags and almost identical diction and copy… which was further embarrassing as far authenticity and its demand goes…

-Communications scholars may recall Noam Chomsky’s book, Manufacturing Consent, a classic book where it can be interpreted he argues that “with an unequal division of wealth and power comes a wildly uneven distribution of stories that favours the upper class “.
-Essentially, includes all those who profit from our induced consumerism.
-SAB as a brand, has a long history in the country, a history with disputed legacy ranging between a really successful local business, but also profiting off of a questionable though socially acceptable product which has recorded correlation with increased socio-economic ills.
-Their sin was not “reading the room”, although not a crime, it is a common mistake made by desperate marketers, utilising language and emotion to in this case support the business sales function but influencing “policy” by selling ideas and doubt as the product.
-This is not necessarily because they are villains seeking profit at all costs but because in reality they have a point depending on the logic one is using, and they were desperate enough to raise it by means of testing the constitutionality of the Government decision to ban alcohol again.
+Communications and language enthusiasts may recall Noam Chomsky’s book, Manufacturing Consent, a classic where it can be interpreted he argues that “with an unequal division of wealth and power comes a wildly uneven distribution of stories that favours the upper class “.
+Essentially, this includes all those who profit from our induced consumerism.
+SAB as a brand, has a long history in the country, a history with disputed legacy ranging between a really successful local business, but also profiting off of a questionable, though socially acceptable product which has recorded correlation with increased socio-economic ills. as SAB, Their sin was not “reading the room”, although not a crime, it is a common mistake made by desperate marketers, utilising language and emotion to in this case support the business sales function but influencing “policy”.
+Selling ideas and doubt as the product, disguising as social cause.
+This is not necessarily because they are villains seeking profit at all costs, but because in reality they have a point depending on the logic one is using, and they were desperate enough to raise it by means of testing the constitutionality of the Government decision to ban alcohol again.

 In a leaked marketing brief making the rounds on social media, influencers are tasked to be authentic in their approach to the unique selling points of the campaign.
 The hashtags #AlcoholBan #VaccineStrategy are emphasised.
 But here is the real problem, the SAB Marketing teams failure to encourage the necessary consumer protecting codes by the SA advertising regulatory board, which seek to add a layer of authenticity and integrity to influencer content on social media… and so codes were outlined by the regulating board that all paid content is to be marked with #ad #advertisement or #sponsored.